bazelbuild/bazel/tools/build_rules/appengine/README.md

 <a name="setup"></a>
 ## Setup

-To be able to use the Java AppEngine rules, you must make the AppEngine SDK available to Bazel.
+To be able to use the Java App Engine rules, you must make the App Engine SDK available to Bazel.
 The easiest way to do so is by copying the content of `appengine.WORKSPACE` to your workspace file.

 <a name="basic-example"></a>
 ## Basic Example

-Suppose you have the following directory structure for a simple AppEngine
+Suppose you have the following directory structure for a simple App Engine
 application:

 ```